01-edu/public/subjects/netfix/README.md

 This website is still in the creation process, so not all features are available.
 You are going to implement some of the missing features.

 You should also know that the website is being created in Django, a Python framework for web development.
 You can learn more about this framework in its own [website](https://www.djangoproject.com/).
 Yes, you will be messing around with Python, so be aware of the indentation.
+Also, you will need to know that this project was build in the version `v3.1.14` of Django, so if you have problems to run this project, please check your current version of Django and make the necessary changes in order to get the project to run.

 ### Instructions